HDMI RF Modulator: How It Works and Its Deep Relationship With Electronic Components

 Voltage Regulators

-Typical rails include:
+Typical internal rails include:

-• 5V for analog blocks
+• 5V for analog blocks and interface support circuits

-• 3.3V for logic ICs and HDMI interface
+• 3.3V for logic ICs and HDMI interface sections

-• 1.8V / 1.2V / 0.9V for DSP cores, PLLs, and high-speed digital processing
+• 1.8V / 1.2V / 0.9V for DSP cores, PLLs, memory, and high-speed processing

-• LDO regulators for noise-sensitive analog blocks
+• LDO regulators for low-noise analog or clock-sensitive rails

 • Power inductors and ferrite beads

-• Schottky diodes
+• Schottky diodes for fast rectification

 Power Filtering and Stability Components